Snake-Sanders/sortellini/README.md

 # Sortellini

 **Sortellini** sorts in alphabetically order the content of a given `.ini` file.
-The main purpose of this module is to ease the diff between two `.ini` files where the sections are mixed up and the key values have no orther whatsoever, which it is a pain when dealing with big `.ini` files.
+The main purpose of this module is to ease the diff between two `.ini` files where the sections are mixed up and the key values have no order whatsoever, which it is a pain when dealing with big `.ini` files.

-The script uses the module `configparser_ex` and will ignore the comments
+The script uses the module `configparser_ex` and will ignore the comments within the file.

 ```elixir
 iex> file_path = "path/to/my.ini"